-At Advertise Pros, we offer five primary embellishment methods based on the results you’re looking for.
+At Printurclothing.com, we offer many embellishment methods based on the results you’re looking for example.

 A traditional method of screen printing, Plastisol printing is the use of a PVC-based Plastisol ink that is directly adhered to a garment and then cured at a high temperature to dry and harden.
 Here’s what you need to know about Plastisol Printing: